jasoncable/i-can-program-too/manuscript/Chapter11.md

 For a full list of the overridable members go to <https://docs.microsoft.com/en-us/dotnet/api/> and select your desired framework version.
 Next, search for `System.Exception`.
 You will find in-depth information on .NET exceptions and how they should be used.
 Visual Studio also provides auto-complete to help us find members that can be overridden.
 Just start typing `override` in the proper location and it will show you the members that may be overridden.

+A> Custom exception classes should always be named with the word `Exception` at the end.

 ## Sealed

 In our example of an orchestra, we might not want to allow people to implement classes from our specific instrument classes.
 For example, we might not want anyone to derive a class from the `Piano` class.
 To do that we use the `sealed` keyword.